 The longstanding visitation policy remains in effect.
 But, due to COVID-19 some modifications have been made.
 Below are some of the changes being implemented.
 For more complete guidelines related to visiting during COVID-19, please click here:

-- You can schedule a visiting appointment by calling the facility, during visiting hours, and at least 24 hours in advance (at some but not all facilities - please check out the individual facility page on our site).
+- You can schedule a visiting appointment by calling the facility during visiting hours, and at least 24 hours in advance (at some but not all facilities - please check out the individual facility page on our site).
 Visits can also be scheduled using the online scheduling option.